+General Structure:

-General Structure: The M.A.s in French consist of fifteen courses spread over four semesters, excluding a project in the final semester.
+The M.A.in French consists of fifteen courses spread over four semesters, excluding a dissertation in the final semester.
 Out of these fifteen courses, a student has to take eight courses which have been identified by the School as core courses during the first two semesters of the Programme.
-The other seven courses are elective, i.e. a student has to choose from the courses offered during the third and fourth semesters.
+The other seven courses are elective, i.e., a student has to choose from the courses offered during the third and fourth semesters.
 A student can choose a maximum of four optional courses in the third semester and a maximum of three optional courses in the fourth semester.

 - 1. Core Areas: Six core areas have been identified:

 - 1. Linguistics

 - 2. Literature

 - 3. Francophone Studies

 - 4. Translation

 - 5. Teaching French as a Foreign Language

-- Culture and Civilization
+- 6. Culture and Civilization

-- 2. Credit Distribution Pattern: The credit distribution pattern is as follows:
+2. Credit Distribution Pattern: